Danielle's Place of Crafts and Activities

 Crafts and Activities

-1. Color a picture to represent Martin Luther King's philosophies.
-Have the children decide what they would like to write on their pictures.
+Have the children decide what they would like to write on their Pictures.
 Suggest things like "Untied in Love", "We are one in Christ", or "Love one another", etc.

 Ask the children if they are treated that way today in school?